Fuguesista/DashboardGenerator/README.md

 ## About

-This project from my Final project in my bachelor degree So feel free to take this up as your reference
+This project from my Final project in my bachelor degree.
+So, feel free to take this up as your reference

+## ETC
-Further update with bugs and others, just PM at ariefgunawansujiono@gmail.com Main Link <a href="https://gitlab.com/ariefgunawansujiono/dashboard-generator-with-django">Here</a>
+Further update with bugs and others, just PM at ariefgunawansujiono@gmail.com.
+Main Link <a href="https://gitlab.com/ariefgunawansujiono/dashboard-generator-with-django">Here</a>

 ## Special Thanks To